SalesforceCommerceCloud/sfcc-ci/README.md

 `sfcc-ci client:auth [client] [secret]`.

 one will authenticate with a "client_credentials" grant.

-The "password" grant will be deprecated soon.
+**The "password" grant will be deprecated soon**.

 Instead please use the second statement, which uses the "client_credentials" grant.
 As of now, when a user triggers the first statement a warn message will be printed out, which says that the user is using a deprecated grant.
 After that, the user will already be authenticated, using the "client_credentials" grant.